Brownster/csv-to-yaml_linux/README.md

 More information on functions can be found in the wiki.

-To run this script, you need to have Python and the required libraries (tkinter, pandas, and PyYAML) installed on your system.
+To run this script, you need to have Python and the required libraries installed on your system.
 Save the script as a .py file, and then execute it using the Python interpreter:

 bash